31 May 2010

 Again, some thins, some middles and some fats.
 But unlike last week, I had done some advance planning and had purchased a number of fresh herbs and some eggs in an attempt at replicating the "sauce" I had with white asparagus when I was studying in Munich.

-In Germany, they seem to prefer the white asparaguses, i e the ones that aren't allowed to see daylight.
+In Germany, they seem to prefer the white asparagus, i e the ones that aren't allowed to see daylight.
 They also need peeling and I'm not too keen on them.
 Don't taste as nice and seem to be a lot more effort.

-But they make a nice sauce thing to go with them - it has a mixture of fresh herbs, hard boiled eggs, balsamic vinegar and olive oil.
+But they make a nice sauce thingy to go with them - it has a mixture of fresh herbs, hard boiled eggs, balsamic vinegar and olive oil.
 I think.
 Impossible to actually dip in, but oh so tasty.